E.P.P. 002

 IV.
 SECURITY OF WEAPONS:

-A. All weapons, including ammunition magazines, will be secured in provided
+A. All weapons, to include ammunition and knives, will be removed from the

 interior of:

-2. Holding cell areas of the Seminole County Courthouse; and,
+2. Holding cell areas of the Seminole County Courthouse; or,

 ENFORCEMENT POLICY AND PROCEDURE